These are the best oatmeal raisin cookies you’ll ever make! Perfectly sweet, perfectly chewy and perfectly delicious!

 Tools You’ll Need

-- Using a stand mixer or hand mixer, beat the butter on medium-high speed with both the brown and granulated sugars until fluffy, about 1-2 minutes.
-Add the eggs, vanilla and molasses, and beat again until smooth.
+- Using a stand mixer or hand electric mixer, in a large bowl, beat the butter on medium speed with both the brown and granulated sugars until fluffy, about 1-2 minutes.
+Add the eggs, vanilla, and molasses, and beat again until smooth.

-- Transfer the dry ingredients into the wet ingredients and mix just until the dry ingredients are moistened.
+- Transfer the dry ingredients to the wet ingredients and mix just until the dry ingredients are moistened.
 Fold in the raisins (and any additions as noted in Tips and Substitutions).

 - Chill the dough 20 minutes before baking.
 This step is important for the perfect chewy texture and cookie spread.